mwouts/jupytext/README.md

 Another popular notebook-like format for Python script is the Sphinx-gallery [format](https://sphinx-gallery.readthedocs.io/en/latest/tutorials/plot_notebook.html).
 Scripts that contain at least two lines with more than twenty hash signs are classified as Sphinx-gallery notebooks by Jupytext.

 If you want that the reStructuredText be converted to markdown for a nicer display, add a `c.ContentsManager.sphinx_convert_rst2md = True` line to your Jupyter configuration file.
-Please notice however that this is a non-reversible transformation - use this only with Binder.
+Please notice however that this is a non-reversible transformation—use this only with Binder.
 You should not use that if you want to edit the Sphinx Gallery files with Jupytext.

 By the way, if you want to use Jupytext and Binder to visualize your Sphinx Gallery scripts, you just need to create two files in your GitHub repo:
 - `binder/requirements.txt` with the required packages (including `jupytext`)